DaveMielke/NBP/b2g/doc/UserInterface/Introduction/rendering.rst

 It's typically used for:

 * Computer programming.

+* When there's a need for a strict one-to-one correspondence between a character and its braille representation, e.g. to verify column alignment.

 The basic characters are rendered using the `North American Braille Computer Code`_.
 Internally-designed representations for `Additional Common Symbols`_,